 Maori is one of the three official languages of New Zealand along with English and New Zealand Sign Language.
 This language is spoken by many of the indigenous people of New Zealand and is considered to be one of the Eastern Polynesian languages closely related to the Hawaiian-Tahitian languages.

-As with many languages, Maori has its dialects and special phonetics.
 Although Maori is spoken by the indigenous people of New Zealand, its classification as an official language allows it to be used on a more frequent basis in a very public manner.
-If you are traveling to New Zealand it will be very advantageous to have a basic understanding of the language.

 An old legend states that the native language came to New Zealand from Hawaiki, which is a mythical land that many of the Polynesian people use as the base of their culture.
 Historians believe that the Maori language was introduced to the region that is presently New Zealand in 1280 AD via voyagers from the Southern Cook Islands.
 It is believed that the language was able to flourish without impediment because of the seclusion of the area until the 19th century.